The MillenniumTNG Project: Semi-analytic galaxy formation models on the past lightcone: Simulation set

 We have systematically varied the mass resolution by factors of eight to create a series of five different resolutions, ranging from a comparatively low resolution of 19.7 million particles up to 80.6 billion.
 This facilitates precise convergence tests, in particular also for the semi-analytic model, where this is less well understood than for the N-body particle simulations themselves.
-We identify halos and subhalos on-the-fly at a minimum of 265 output times\footnote{A subset of the simulations has a couple of extra output times that augment the 265 regular output times present for all simulations.} that are spaced as follows: \begin{itemize} \item $\Delta {\rm log}(a)= 0.0081\;\;$ for $\;\;0 \le z < 3\;\;\;$ (171 catalogues) \item $\Delta {\rm log}(a)= 0.0162\;\;$ for $\;\;3 \le z < 10\;\;$ (62 catalogues), \item $\Delta {\rm log}(a)= 0.0325\;\;$ for $\;\;10 \le z < 30\;\;$ (32 catalogues). \end{itemize} At each output time, we first run the friends-of-friends (FOF) group finding algorithm with a standard linking length of 0.2 times the mean particle spacing.
-Groups with a minimum particle number of 32 are retained and stored.
-This is followed by the identification of gravitationally bound subhalos within each group.
+We identify halos and subhalos on-the-fly at a minimum of 265 snapshot times\footnote{A subset of the simulations has a couple of extra output times that augment the 265 regular output times present for all simulations.} that are spaced as follows: \begin{itemize} \item $\Delta {\rm log}(a)= 0.0081\;\;$ for $\;\;0 \le z < 3\;\;\;$ (171 snapshots) \item $\Delta {\rm log}(a)= 0.0162\;\;$ for $\;\;3 \le z < 10\;\;$ (62 snapshots), \item $\Delta {\rm log}(a)= 0.0325\;\;$ for $\;\;10 \le z < 30\;\;$ (32 snapshots). \end{itemize} The logarithmic intervals in expansion factor imply output spacings that correspond to fixed fractions of the current dynamical time of halos (and equivalently to the current Hubble time).
+The physical time between outputs varies between 116~Myr at $z=0$ to 25.8 Myr at $z=3$.
+It would shrink further towards higher redshift, reaching 1.22 Myr at $z=30$, if we would not have decided to reduce the output frequency by a factor of two for $3<z<10$, and by a further factor of two at even higher redshift, so that our finest temporal spacing at $z=30$ is really 4.88~Myr.
+This coarser spacing at high redshift was adopted purely as a means to save computational resources, in particular disk storage, but also because there are fewer subhalos to track at high redshift, and in this regime it is arguably less critical to track their orbits within halos with high temporal accuracy.
+At each output time, we first run the friends-of-friends (FOF) group finding algorithm with a standard linking length of 0.2 times the mean particle spacing.
+Groups with a minimum particle number of 32 are retained and stored, as in most previous work with { L-GALAXIES}.
+While this particle number is too small for reliable measurements of internal properties of the smallest halos, such as density profile or shape, these quantities are presently not used in our semi-analytic model.
+We only use mass, position, velocity, spin parameter, and the maximum circular velocity of a (sub)halo.
+Furthermore, the expected slight excess of FOF halo counts close to the detection threshold \citep{Warren2006} is alleviated by processing all halos with an algorithm that identifies gravitationally bound subhalos within each group, filtering out spurious structures resulting from noise peaks.
+The unbinding approach is based on a classic self-potential binding check, but the recently suggested `boosted potential' of \citet{Stuecker2021} could be alternatively employed in the future to more naturally incorporate the effect of tidal fields.
 The improved substructure identification we use is based on the { SUBFIND-HBT} algorithm \citep{Han2018, Springel2021}, which in contrast to previous versions of { SUBFIND} \citep{Springel2001} uses information from the subhalo catalogue at the previous output time.
-As a result, the masses of subhalos are more accurately measured close to pericentre, improving the accuracy and robustness of tracking, and thus ultimately the quality of the merger trees constructed from the group-finder output.
+As shown in \citet[][their Fig.~36]{Springel2021}, the masses of subhalos are more accurately measured close to pericentre, improving the accuracy and robustness of tracking, and thus ultimately the quality of the merger trees constructed from the group-finder output.